Proper winterization is an important step in creating a high purity extract.

 - 190 proof ethanol is actually preferred to pure ethanol.
 While also being cheaper, 95% ethanol has 5% water making it ever so slightly more polar.
 This is beneficial for winterization because the cannabinoids remain soluble even at cold temperatures whereas the waxes are insoluble and crash out of solution.

-- Get as close to the freezing point of pure ethanol (-76 C) as possible.
+- Get as close to -80 C as possible.
+Above -20 C, winterization will do very little.
 People use chillers, walk in freezers, chest freezers, dry ice, etc.

 - 24 hours or more is a normal time to wait for waxes to precipitate out.
 Shorter times can be used, but it is not as thorough.